nathaniel-wikamulia/fraud-detection-using-kafka-and-flink/README.md

 SELECT * FROM average_fraud_detection;
 ```
 ### Section 8.3 - Perform Fraud Detection using the Improbable Travel Distance Rule
 While the second method can highlight anomalies that might indicate fraudulent transactions, there is another method that can help detect possible fraud: analyzing the transaction location.
 If a customer uses their card for payments in multiple distant locations within a short period of time, this could indicate a potentially fraudulent transaction.
+In this example, we will apply a 5-minute tumbling window to analyze short-term location changes.
+Within each window, we identify the first transaction per card as the reference location.
+Next, we calculate the geographic distance between each transaction and that reference point using the Haversine formula.
+The Haversine formula is a mathematical formula used to calculate the great-circle distance between two points on the surface of a sphere using their latitude and longitude coordinates.
+It is commonly used to measure the distance between two locations on Earth, accounting for the planet’s curvature.
+The equation is shown below:

+$$
+d = 2r \cdot \arcsin\left(
+\sqrt{
+\sin^2\left(\frac{\varphi_2 - \varphi_1}{2}\right)
++
+\cos(\varphi_1)\cos(\varphi_2)
+\sin^2\left(\frac{\lambda_2 - \lambda_1}{2}\right)
+}
+\right)
+$$

+Where:
+- $\varphi_1$ = latitude of point 1
+- $\varphi_2$ = latitude of point 2
+- $\lambda_1$ = longitude of point 1
+- $\lambda_2$ = longitude of point 2

 In this example, we will mark a transaction as possible fraud if, within a 5-minute window, the transaction occurs more than 1000 km away from that card’s first transaction location in the same window:
 ```